johnsooraj/smart-waste-management-system/README.md

 This project focus on using Fuzzy Logic Algorithm in action.

 Technologies:
-  a.
-Spring Boot 2.2.0 MI
+  1. Spring Boot 2.2.0 MI
-  b.
-Angular 7
+  2. Angular 7
-  c.
-Google Firebase (Notifications and Cloud Messaging)
+  3. Google Firebase (Notifications and Cloud Messaging)
-  d.
-MongoDB
+  4. MongoDB